badair/CLBL/README.md

     std_func_calculator(3, 6, sum_result);
     assert(sum_result == 9);

+    using forwarding_glue = clbl::forwarding_glue<decltype(sum_calculator)>;
-    using expected_type = std::function<decltype(sum_calculator)::forwarding_glue>;
+    using expected_type = std::function<forwarding_glue>;
     static_assert(std::is_same<expected_type, decltype(std_func_calculator)>::value, "");

     /*
-    What the heck is decltype(sum_calculator)::forwarding_glue, you ask?
-In order to perfectly forward value types, CLBL wraps each argument in a clbl::forward object:
+    "forwarding_glue" is used to trick std::function into perfect forwarding for us. forwarding_glue is simply the emulated function type, except each argument type is wrapped in clbl::forward.
     */

-    using full_std_func_signature = std::function<void(clbl::forward<int>, clbl::forward<int>, clbl::forward<int&>)>;
+    using expanded_forwarding_glue = void(clbl::forward<int>, clbl::forward<int>, clbl::forward<int&>);
-    static_assert(std::is_same<full_std_func_signature, expected_type>::value, "");
+    static_assert(std::is_same<forwarding_glue, expanded_forwarding_glue>::value, "");

     /*
-    A clbl::forward object behaves exactly like the type in its template argument, except that the underlying value is not copied in transport: std::function -> CLBL wrapper -> orginal
+    A clbl::forward object behaves exactly like the type in its template argument, except that the underlying value is not copied when marshalling arguments all the way back to the original callable argument to clbl::fwrap.
 The value arguments are only copied when passing from the CLBL wrapper to the original.
     */

     return 0;
 }

 ```